 For the Year Ended December 31,

 2015 2014

-(in \$ the ousano d)
+(in \$ thousand)

 Total income 173,858 167,610

 Expenses:

 Impairment loss from expected credit losses on loans at amortized cost 17,248 6,782

 Impairment loss from expected credit losses on investment securities 5,290 1,030

 Impairment (gain) loss from expected credit losses on off-balance sheet instruments (4,448) 3,819

 Operating Expenses:

 Salaries and other employee expenses \$ 30,435 \$ 31,566

 Depreciation of equipment and leasehold improvements 1,371 1,545

 Amortization of intangible assets 596 942

 Professional services 4,621 5,177

 Maintenance and repairs 1,635 1,544

 Other expenses 13,126 12,839

 Total operating expenses \$ 51,784 \$ 53,613

 Profit for the year \$ 103,984 \$ 102,366

 The above table provides a reconciliation of total operating expenses (as previously defined) to the Bank's profit for the year.
 Operating expenses, which are presented as part of expenses in the Bank's consolidated statements of profit or loss, does not include the effects of impairment loss from expected credit losses on loans at amortized cost and off-balance sheet instruments, and impairment loss from expected credit losses on investment securities.
 The purpose of the aforementioned table is to show expenses related to the Bank's general and administrative expenses.
-Impairment loss from expected credit losses on loans at amortized cost and off-balance sheet instruments, and impairment loss from expected credit losses on investment securities, are not included as part of operating expenses, as the Bank believes such items, which are based on management estimates and are related to the expected credit losses of the Bank's Credit Portfolio, may distort trend analysis.
-Thus, the Bank believes excluding such items from expenses provides a more accurate indicator of the Bank's administrative and general expenses, and thus provides a better basis for analysis of the efficiency of the Bank.
-The Bank also believes the presentation of operating expenses helps facilitate comparisons between periods.
+Impairment loss from expected credit losses on investment securities, are not included as part of operating expenses, as the Bank believes such items, which are based on management estimates and are related to the expected credit losses of the Bank's Credit Portfolio, may distort trend analysis.
+Thus, the Bank also believes the presentation of operating expenses helps facilitate comparisons between periods.
 However, operating expenses should not be considered a substitute for, or superior to, financial measures calculated differently on a IFRS basis.
 Furthermore, operating expenses may be calculated differently by other companies in the financial industry.